It’s junior high and I’m on a bus. 1994.

 But I am not listening to those songs.

-Under headphones, I am listening to a song titled “The Dazzling Cylinder That Crashed in Tunguska, Siberia,” which will soon be followed by another song called “The Harp of the Ancient People with Songs of Venus and Space Children.”
+Under headphones connected to a blindingly yellow cassette Walkman that claims it can be played underwater, I am listening to a song titled “The Dazzling Cylinder That Crashed in Tunguska, Siberia,” which will soon be followed by another song called “The Harp of the Ancient People with Songs of Venus and Space Children.”
 The songs are from a 1979 electronic album called The Bermuda Triangle by a musician who simply goes by the name “Tomita.”

 Against a personal soundtrack of Tomita’s swirling analog synthesizers, I can see the acne-enclosed lips of the 14-year-old boys forming words against the light of the bus windows.
-I can’t tell if they’re making fun of me; the isolation of the music allows me plausible deniability.
+I can’t tell if they’re making fun of me right now, though they usually do.
+The isolation of the music allows me plausible deniability.

 I see the muted, acne-enclosed lips form into the shape of a loud laugh: the Nirvana, Smashing Pumpkins, and Primus shirts are doubled over.
 I remove my headphones, and from them comes another metallic synthesized explosion.
 It is so loud that it can be heard outside my headphones and halfway across the bus.
 More laughter ensues.